• Skip to primary navigation

 Just think of this flatbread as your canvas… and create!

-Grilled piadina in a tea towel.
+Grilled piadina on a wooden surface.

 Mise en place

-Arugula: Rinse and spin dry about 2 cups to remove all moisture.
+• Arugula: Rinse and spin dry about 2 cups to remove all moisture.

 How to make this piadina sandwich

-Favorite piadina fillings
+More piadina fillings

-A traditional piadina sandwich consists of cured meats (prosciutto), fresh cheese (squacquerone) and of course arugula.
+A traditional piadina sandwich consists of cured meats (prosciutto), fresh cheese (squacquerone), and of course, arugula.

 Here are some other savory options: